Battle of Stonington

 Roud #V42138

-"Rear Admiral Henry Hotham, however, took it as authority to punish Stonington, Connecticut for harboring torpedoes.
+"Rear Admiral Henry Hotham, however, took [these orders] as authority to punish Stonington, Connecticut for harboring torpedoes.
 Four British warships began to bombard Stonington on 9 August 1814.
 They ceased at the end of the day, but resumed it on 11 August.
 The fort stoutly replied, and the local militia swarmed 3,000 strong to repel the expected landing.
 The vessels drew off when night came and did not return" (Mahon, p.
 254).

 The Heidlers report that Hardy was clearly trying to avoid inflicting casualties; he gave the citizens warning and time to get out.
 This limited the damage he could do to the town -- only four of the hundred or so houses were destroyed, with thirty to forty more damaged.
 Only six Americans were injured and none killed.
 British casualties are uncertain, with reports varying from two to 21.